obsidiansystems/ledger-app-tezos/WELCOME.md

 END_TRY;
 ```

-Exceptions that make it all the way to the top of the application are caught and return as status codes from the APDU.
+Exceptions that make it all the way to the top of the application are caught and returned as status codes from the APDU.

 #### Gotchas